MunGell/awesome-for-beginners/CONTRIBUTING.md

-# Contribution Guidelines
+# Important Contribution Guidelines

-Please ensure your pull request adheres to the following guidelines:
+Please ensure your pull request adheres to the following guidelines properly:

 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make sure your contribution is useful and relevant before submitting.
 That implies it has enough content and every item has a good succinct description.